-Summer School in Bioinformatics26 - 30 June 2017Wellcome Genome Campus, Hinxton, UK
+Summer School in Bioinformatics25 - 29 June 2018Wellcome Genome Campus, Hinxton, UK

 Deadlines (at 23:59 UTC):

-This popular computational course is run jointly with EMBL-EBI and will
+This popular computational course, run jointly with EMBL-EBI, provides an

-provide an introduction to the use of bioinformatics in biological
+introduction to the use of bioinformatics in biological research.

-Participants will take part in a group project to conduct bioinformatics
+and reproducibility.
+Participants will also take part in a group project

 This course is aimed at individuals working across biological sciences